solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 only handle outages spanning 7 hours, the local root bank should have the epoch stakes for all epochs we need.

-* When aggregating `RestartLastVotedForkSlots`, for any epoch with at least one slot X having > 42% stake, calculate the stake of active validators in this epoch.
+* When aggregating `RestartLastVotedForkSlots`, for any epoch with validators voting for any slot in this epoch having at least 33% stake, calculate the stake of active validators in this epoch.
 Only exit this stage if all epochs reaching the above bar has > 80% stake.
 This is a bit restrictive, but it guarantees that whichever slot we select for HeaviestFork, we have enough validators in the restart.
-Note that the epoch containing local root should always be considered, because root should have > 42% stake.
+Note that the epoch containing local root should always be considered, because root should have > 33% stake.

 * When aggregating `RestartHeaviestFork`, use the stake weight of the slot selected in `RestartHeaviestFork`.
 If others don't agree with us on the same